 If you smoke tobacco, here is another good reason to quit: smoking not only weakens the muscles of your LES, worsening heartburn symptoms, but tobacco itself significantly increases your risk of developing esophageal cancer.

 Increased weight spreads the muscular structure that supports the LES, relaxing it and causing acid reflux.
 Excess abdominal fat also presses against the stomach, forcing acid up into the esophagus.
 This also goes for any tight clothing that constricts your waist.
 Having trouble jumpstarting your weight loss efforts?
 This article may help.

 If you find that lifestyle modifications are simply not enough to eliminate or control your symptoms, heartburn medications may be appropriate for you.
-As there are numerous available medications on the market, the following is an overview of the three main classes highlighting the important differences you should be aware of.
+As there are numerous available medications that provide heartburn relief, the following is an overview of the three main classes highlighting the important differences you should be aware of.